Rapid-Application-Development-JS/Gesture/README.md

 - pointerover
 - pointercancel

-Now this events have native support only in IE 11 and newer versions.
+Now these events have native support only in IE 11 and newer versions.
 You have to use mouse event wrapper that provides needed events for working with others browsers.
-We recommend use our wrapper
+We recommend to use our wrapper
 [Pointer](https://github.com/Rapid-Application-Development-JS/Pointer)
 ###Initialization

-You should init `GestureTracker` with DOM element for adding gestures to this element.
+You should init `GestureTracker` with DOM element to add gestures to this element.
 ```javascript
 var $div = document.querySelector('#pointer');
 var gesture = new GestureTracker($div);